kanjialive/kanji-data-media/language-data/README.md

-To be added:
+To Do List:

-A description of the naming conventions used for the Kanji alive media files and additional details on the CSV data file.
+A description of the naming conventions used for the _Kanji alive_ media files and additional details on the CSV data file.